-- 4.2.1.23.
-That local streets shall be oriented to the collector street system in a grid-like manner, while taking into account topographical constraints, desire for solar orientation, and special features, to ensure: - a. the provision of convenient connections to collector streets, shopping, transit stops, schools, parks and other community amenities; - b. that navigation within concession blocks is clear and understandable; and, - c. that through-traffic on local streets is minimized. - 4.2.1.24.
-That local streets may accommodate community-oriented transit service, where required. - 4.2.1.25.
-To ensure that local streets are designed for lower traffic speeds and volumes.
+- 4.2.1.26.
+That local streets are oriented to the collector street system in a grid-like manner, while taking into account topographical constraints, desire for solar orientation, and special features, to: - a. provide convenient connections to collector streets, shopping, transit stops, schools, parks and other community amenities; - b. promote navigation within concession blocks that is clear and understandable; and, - c. minimize through-traffic on local streets.

+- 4.2.1.27.
+That local streets may accommodate community-oriented transit service, where required, \ consistent with York Region's transit service planning process and with approved YRT service standards and guidelines. - 4.2.1.28.
+To design local streets for lower traffic speeds and volumes.
 Dedicated bicycle lanes will not be required on local streets, but signed bicycle routes may be identified on local streets.